Curran Theatre

 For eighty uninterrupted years, the Curran Theatre has served San Francisco theater-goers with top of the line legitimate productions, most recently the incredibly long running “Les Miserables” and “Phantom of the Opera”.

-But what does that matter?
-The Curran Theatre is a beautifully maintained architectural treasure, still operated according to the highest imagineable standards, a living example of San Francisco’s theatrical and architectural heritage.
+The Curran Theatre is a beautifully maintained architectural treasure, still operated according to the highest imaginable standards, a living example of San Francisco’s theatrical and architectural heritage.
+It was purchased by the San Francisco Giants, but remains operated by the United Kingdom based Ambassador Theater Company.

 Just login to your account and subscribe to this theater.